UniMath/agda-unimath/src/group-theory/large-abelian-groups.lagda.md

 ## Properties

-### The similarity relation of a large commutative monoid
+### The similarity relation of a large abelian group

 ```agda
 module _